danielo515/TW5-auto-publish2gh-pages/README.md

 ## Dilinger
 To edit markdown files you have a better alternative which is dillinger.
-The drawback of dilinger is that it only recognices `.md` files:
+The drawback of dilinger is that it only recognizes `.md` files:

 1. visit https://dillinger.io/
 2. You can link it to github, so you can edit and save the files on your repository